Kyminlinna: Physical description

-The fortress houses 23 buildings, most of which have been empty after Finnish Defence Forces ceased using the fortress, and some of which are in varying states of disrepair.
+The fortress houses 23 buildings, most of which have been empty after Finnish Defence Forces ceased using the fortress, and which are in varying states of disrepair.

 History

 The first fortification in the Kyminlinna location was a bastion fortress of a few hundred metres in diameter, built between 1791 and 1795.
 The construction of the fortress was initially supervised by the Russian Marshall Alexander Suvorov, later followed by the Dutch-born General Jan Pieter van Suchtelen.
 This so-called 'Suvorov fortress' was demolished to make room for the new, six times larger Kyminlinna, which was built in 1803–1808.

 General Suchtelen designed the new fortress and supervised its construction.
 The fortress was not quite ready by the time Finnish War began, and lost its intended military usefulness after the border between Russia and Sweden moved from Kymi River to Torne River.
 Kyminlinna did not see action during the Crimean War, when the Ruotsinsalmi sea fortress was destroyed.

 During the Finnish Civil War Kyminlinna was used by Red Guards as a training centre.
 Kyminlinna fortress saw its only battle during the civil war on April 9, 1918, when a German unit attacked the red guards based in the fortress.
 The battle resulted in few casualties, among them the German soldier Willy Heinz, who is buried in the Kotka old cemetery.

 During World War II Kyminlinna was used as refugee camp for Ingrian Finns.
 The fortress was also used as a prisoner of war camp, tuberculosis hospital and civil guard firing range.

 Kyminlinna was used by Finnish Defence Forces between 1939 and 2005.

 The area is currently owned by the Finnish government real estate enterprise Senate Properties.